isomerpages/moe-anchorgreenpri/_about-us/School Info/School Hours.md

 </tbody>
 </table>

 \* Dismissal times for P3 to P6 students on Monday, Tuesday and Friday may differ, depending on the after-school activities they are involved in.
+For students who have no CCA on Thursday, the dismissal time will be 1:30 p.m. for P3 and 2:00 p.m. for P4 and P5.

 ### Recess Time